bugdataupload/deeplearningbugs/README.md

 >epoch: 4, training time: 402.08 secs, train perf: 95.87 %, val perf: 80.42 %
 >epoch: 5, training time: 410.46 secs, train perf: 96.24 %, val perf: 82.74 %
 >cv: 0, perf: 0.800186741363212
+The accuracy is obtained from the end and the training time can be calculated by adding training time of each epoch.

 ### Our summaries